 She made the world a whole lot bigger and gave you a roadmap so that you could explore.

-If your parents came down on you for something unfair, your older sister may have stuck up for you now and again, especially if it was something she herself got away with.
+If your parents came down on you for something unfair, your older sister might have stuck up for you now and again, especially if it was something she got away with.

 Whether she presented a strong case on your side or acted as an arbiter, she stepped in on your behalf.
-She may not always have done a great job of it, but it was the thought that counted, and just think where you’d have been without her.
+She may not always have done a great job of it, but the thought counted, and just think where you’d have been without her.

-Assuming she didn’t deal with them outright, your sister probably had some helpful advice when it came to dealing with bullies at school and online.
+Assuming she didn’t deal with them outright, your sister probably had some helpful advice regarding dealing with bullies at school and online.
 She’d been there first and had gone through a lot of the same things you did, and her advice was often enough to get the harassers to leave you alone.

-If you needed advice on a certain someone, your sister could share her own experiences.
+If you needed advice on someone, your sister could share her experiences.
 Whether it was a question of what to wear on a date or whether or not you should dump a guy, your older sibling had valuable insight to bring to the table.

-When you are 13 years old and going on your first date, it can really help out to have a 15- or 16-year-old to ask for advice so you can have an amazing time!
-And when you are going through your first horrible breakup, it sure helps to have a shoulder to cry on.
+When you are 13 years old and going on your first date, it can really help to have a 15- or 16-year-old ask for advice so you can have an amazing time!
+And when you go through your first horrible breakup, it sure helps to have a shoulder to cry on.

-If your parents weren’t willing to drive you to the school or the movie theater or the mall, your sister might have been willing to do it.
+If your parents weren’t willing to drive you to school, the movie theater, or the mall, your sister might have been willing to do it.
 What a relief not to have to take the bus!

-Not only does that spare you from the horror that is public transportation, but it also made you look cooler.
-And it let you do stuff that you would’ve missed out on if you’d been relying on your parents for a ride.
+Not only does that spare you from the horror of public transportation, but it also makes you look cooler.
+And it lets you do stuff you would’ve missed out on if you’d been relying on your parents for a ride.

 Maybe some of her friends also became your friends.
-And if a bunch of juniors or seniors thought you were “all right” as a freshman, well, that was definitely something.
-Any freshman with friends in older classes is just going to be respected by default.
+And if a bunch of juniors or seniors thought you were “all right” as a freshman, that was definitely something.
+Any freshman with friends in older classes will be respected by default.

-When it finally came time to get your license, your sister probably provided you with some invaluable assistance behind the wheel.
+When it finally came time to get your license, your sister probably gave you some invaluable assistance behind the wheel.